unsw-restech/unsw-restech.github.io/docs/software/others.md

 ## Matlab

 **Running interactively**
+PBS_O_WORKDIR
 You can run an interactive session of Matlab using [Katana OnDemand](../using_katana/ondemand) for a graphical session or [using the qsub command](using_katana/running_jobs/#interactive-jobs) for a text based session using the commands below.

 **Batch Jobs**

-You can run matab within a batch job.
-The example below shows the flags used to start matlab without a graphical interface.
-The matlab script (scriptfile.m) needs to be in the same directory as qsub was run to submit the batch job.
+You can run Matab within a batch job.
+The example below shows the flags used to start Matlab without a graphical interface.
+Your job will start in your Katana home directory so we are assuming that your Matlab script is in your home directory.

 ``` bash
 module load matlab/R2022a